Georg Schnéevoigt: Life

 Schnéevoigt's married pianist Sigrid Sundgren-Schnéevoigt in 1907, she and Schnéevoigt would often perform together.

-Schnéevoigt died in Malmö, Sweden, in 1947 at the age of 75, he was buried at Hietaniemi Cemetery.
+Schnéevoigt died in Malmö, Sweden, in 1947 at the age of 75.

 Schnéevoigt and Sibelius

 Schnéevoigt was a close friend of composer Jean Sibelius and often performed Sibelius's orchestral music.
 He conducted the first performance in Finland of Luonnotar in January 1914.
-He discovered the manuscripts of Sibelius's tone poems "Lemminkäinen and the Maidens" and "Lemminkäinen in Tuonela" (from the Lemminkäinen Suite), which had been thought lost, and gave their first performance since 1894.
+After Kajanus' death in 1933, Schnéevoigt discovered the manuscripts of Sibelius's tone poems "Lemminkäinen and the Maidens" and "Lemminkäinen in Tuonela" (from the Lemminkäinen Suite), which had been thought lost, among Robert Kajanus' papers, and gave their first performance since 1894.

-On 3 June 1934, Schnéevoigt and the Finnish National Orchestra traveled to London, there Schnéevoigt made the first recording of Sibelius's Symphony No 6.
-It was originally planned for Robert Kajanus, a close friend of Sibelius, to record the symphony, but because of his death in 1933 it was instead done by Schnéevoigt.
+On 3 June 1934, Schnéevoigt and the Finnish National Orchestra traveled to London, where Schnéevoigt made the first recording of Sibelius's Symphony No 6.
+It had originally been planned for Robert Kajanus, another close friend of Sibelius, to record the symphony, but following his death it was instead done by Schnéevoigt.